-VICE CHAIR: Ray Midgett, MEd.
+PRESIDENT: Ray Midgett, MEd.
 Retired after 32 years as a public school educator where he served as a teacher and information technology professional.
 Moved to Washington in 2005 and worked with the City of Washington as the Information Technology Director until 2011.
 Is a history buff, collects stories about Coastal North Carolina and shares them through a history blog and newspaper articles.
 Serves on the Recreation and Waterfront Docks Advisory committees for the City of Washington.
 Raised in a Coast Guard family, he proudly volunteers as a member of the U. S. Coast Guard Auxiliary.

-DIRECTOR: Ken Carpenter.
+TRUSTEE, Chairman: Ken Carpenter.
 A 15 year career in international construction followed by a 22 year career as a Professor of Construction Management, Ken and wife Janet have lived locally on Swan Point for the past 28 years.
 He has served on numerous industry and academic advisory committees and industry foundation boards, some of which he is still actively working with.
 He is an avid history buff and is devoted to seeing HPOW become a fully functioning maritime museum.

-DIRECTOR: Gill Hookway-Jones, MBA MPH.
+TRUSTEE: Gill Hookway-Jones, MBA MPH.
 Inspired at a young age learning to canoe and sail on the Pamlico River at Camp Leach and Camp Hardee, she has a deep life-long appreciation for Beaufort County’s maritime and architectural heritage.
 After a Fortune 500 career in classic marketing and product promotions and a health care career in SC and Florida …she eventually returned to NC to be a development partner of a new venture in Elon.
 She now lives in a 100 year old home in little Washington.
 She volunteers with HPOW, the Historic Bath Site, and serves on the City of Washington Planning Board.

-DIRECTOR: David McLawhorn.
+TRUSTEE: David McLawhorn.
 Retired President of BCCC, Dr. Mac has been active in civic life in Beaufort County.
 He has served as chairman of the Beaufort County Partnership for Children, as president of the Washington Rotary Club and as a member of the Board of Directors of the Beaufort County United Way and the Washington-Beaufort Chamber of Commerce.
 He is a life member of the N.C.
 National Guard Association and Elder of the First Presbyterian Church in Washington.

-DIRECTOR: Pat Vore.
+TRUSTEE: Pat Vore.
 A 20 year resident of Beaufort County with a love for Washington and it’s rich history.
 Retired after practicing as a registered nurse for 40 years.
 Currently an amateur historian and volunteer librarian for the First United Methodist Church, Washington, and member of Beaufort County Choral Society.